Grandfathering | Home Inspection | Building Code | Santa Clarita

 That said, however, it’s always up to the authority having jurisdiction to make the final determination.

-Additionally, individual city building code can always change the model ICC building codes to make them more stringent but never less stringent.
+Additionally, individual city building codes can always change the model ICC building codes to make them more stringent but never less stringent.

 “The work shall not make the building less complying than before the repair was undertaken.”